Design Note #112

 A high speed, 64-bit wide DDR3 memory bank permits the rapid processing of incoming and outgoing video data.
 64-bit wide memory allows internal CPU processes to run at comfortable data rates while maximizing overall data throughput.

-The development of custom electronic products for our OEM clients is Orchid’s entire business.
+The development of custom electronic products for our OEM clients is OTEC’s entire business.
 The design of medical grade i.MX6 Image Processing systems with rapid design cycles, demanding technical requirements, and unforgiving schedules sets us apart.
-Call Orchid Technologies today!
+Contact OTEC today!